My Agency Plateaued at $30K-$50K and I Don’t Know Why

 10:00-11:30 am: Sales call + proposal – Only Me

-At the end of the day, total your hours in each category.
-This is your current state.
+At the end of the day, add up how many hours you spent in each category—this gives you your current baseline.

 Day 2: Calculate Opportunity Cost